 I have reached the conclusion in 2018, one day before my 65th birthday, that the 2-metre sea level rise for this Earth will happen by the year 2100.
 I am repulsed by this conclusion, as I know what havoc it will create for huge numbers of people world-wide.
 I have made it personal by focusing on my closest city, the birth place of my children.
 Their birth place will disappear at some point in the future, consumed by an ocean of water rising due to humanity’s own negligence in caring for this unique planet that houses life.

-We still have time to stop the momentum pushing us towards an 80 metre sea level rise and a world so hot that it is unimaginable.
-Like the teenagers in Florida, we must awake from a torpor that has prevented us from seeing the danger to our own future.
+We still have time to stop the momentum pushing us towards a future possible 80 metre sea level rise and a world so hot that it is unimaginable.
+We must awake from a torpor that has prevented us from seeing the danger to our own future.
 How many more years of living in a heating world will it take?
 Frogs are smart enough to jump out of slowly heating water.
 Are we?